lantern-works/lantern-box/README.md

 [Download Etcher](http://etcher.io) and use this to flash your image onto a MicroSD card 8GB or greater.
 Your image will be named "flash-to-pi.img" by default and will be located in a "build" folder.

-After starting up your Lantern, you can SSH as the "admin" user with the password as defined in your \_env file.
+After starting up your Lantern, you can SSH as the "admin" user with the password as defined in your config.yml file.
+You can find this in "container/app/config.yml".
 Next, you can view status of the services by watching these logs:

 ```bash
 journalctl -f -u lora